Did you know that the primary cause of death in dogs over two years of age is cancer?

 Lawn chemicals, weed killers and herbicides are just as toxic as flea and tick products.
 Dogs and cats are low to the ground and are much more susceptible to these toxins.

-Scientists found that dogs with malignant lymphoma were 70 percent more likely to live in a home where professionally applied lawn pesticides had been used.
+Scientists found that dogs with malignant lymphoma were 70% more likely to live in a home where professionally applied lawn pesticides had been used.

-For nontoxic lawn nourishment, broadcast one-eighth to one-quarter of an inch of high-quality compost over your lawn using a shovel.
+For non-toxic lawn nourishment, broadcast one-eighth to one-quarter of an inch of high-quality compost over your lawn using a shovel.
 Compost nourishes beneficial soil microbes and doesn’t contain harsh salts the way many chemical fertilizers do, and you could see some improvement in just a few days.

 Take it upon yourself to research dryer sheets and room deodorizers on the web and you’ll discover their

 The good news is you can make your own inexpensive green cleaning products.
 Click here for some great recipes.